dotnet/csharpstandard/standard/expressions.md

 - one of the following value types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `float`, `double`, `decimal`, `bool,`; or
 - any enumeration type.

-### §stack-allocation Stack allocation
+### 12.8.21 Stack allocation

 A stack allocation expression allocates a block of memory from the execution stack.
 The ***execution stack*** is an area of memory where local variables are stored.
 The execution stack is not part of the managed heap.
 The memory used for local variable storage is automatically recovered when the current function returns.

-The safe context rules for a stack allocation expression are described in §safe-context-rules-stackalloc.
+The safe context rules for a stack allocation expression are described in [§16.4.12.7](structs.md#164127-stackalloc).

 ```ANTLR
 stackalloc_expression